Seven Eight Capital LP Invests $737,000 in NetApp, Inc. (NASDAQ:NTAP)

-Seven Eight Capital LP bought a new stake in NetApp, Inc. (NASDAQ:NTAP – Get Rating) in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm bought 8,885 shares of the data storage provider’s stock, valued at approximately $737,000.
+Seven Eight Capital LP bought a new position in shares of NetApp, Inc. (NASDAQ:NTAP – Get Rating) during the first quarter, HoldingsChannel reports.
+The institutional investor bought 8,885 shares of the data storage provider’s stock, valued at approximately $737,000.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in NTAP.
-Cyrus J. Lawrence LLC purchased a new stake in NetApp in the first quarter worth $28,000.
-Steward Partners Investment Advisory LLC grew its stake in NetApp by 40.0% in the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 406 shares of the data storage provider’s stock worth $37,000 after purchasing an additional 116 shares during the period.
-CENTRAL TRUST Co grew its stake in NetApp by 43.0% in the first quarter.
-CENTRAL TRUST Co now owns 552 shares of the data storage provider’s stock worth $46,000 after purchasing an additional 166 shares during the period.
-First Horizon Advisors Inc. grew its stake in NetApp by 226.6% in the fourth quarter.
-First Horizon Advisors Inc. now owns 565 shares of the data storage provider’s stock worth $51,000 after purchasing an additional 392 shares during the period.
-Finally, Allworth Financial LP grew its stake in NetApp by 26.9% in the first quarter.
-Allworth Financial LP now owns 623 shares of the data storage provider’s stock worth $52,000 after purchasing an additional 132 shares during the period.
-91.91% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors have also made changes to their positions in the company.
+Cyrus J. Lawrence LLC acquired a new position in shares of NetApp during the first quarter worth $28,000.
+Steward Partners Investment Advisory LLC lifted its position in shares of NetApp by 40.0% during the fourth quarter.
+Steward Partners Investment Advisory LLC now owns 406 shares of the data storage provider’s stock worth $37,000 after purchasing an additional 116 shares in the last quarter.
+CENTRAL TRUST Co lifted its position in shares of NetApp by 43.0% during the first quarter.
+CENTRAL TRUST Co now owns 552 shares of the data storage provider’s stock worth $46,000 after purchasing an additional 166 shares in the last quarter.
+First Horizon Advisors Inc. lifted its position in shares of NetApp by 226.6% during the fourth quarter.
+First Horizon Advisors Inc. now owns 565 shares of the data storage provider’s stock worth $51,000 after purchasing an additional 392 shares in the last quarter.
+Finally, Allworth Financial LP lifted its position in shares of NetApp by 26.9% during the first quarter.
+Allworth Financial LP now owns 623 shares of the data storage provider’s stock worth $52,000 after purchasing an additional 132 shares in the last quarter.
+91.91% of the stock is owned by institutional investors and hedge funds.

 NetApp Stock Up 7.9 %

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, July 27th.
-Stockholders of record on Friday, July 8th were paid a $0.50 dividend.
-This represents a $2.00 annualized dividend and a dividend yield of 2.55%.
-The ex-dividend date was Thursday, July 7th.
-NetApp’s dividend payout ratio (DPR) is currently 47.85%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, July 27th.
+Investors of record on Friday, July 8th were given a $0.50 dividend.
+The ex-dividend date of this dividend was Thursday, July 7th.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.55%.
+NetApp’s dividend payout ratio is presently 47.85%.

 Analyst Upgrades and Downgrades

-A number of equities research analysts have recently commented on NTAP shares.
-Raymond James increased their target price on NetApp from $94.00 to $105.00 in a research note on Thursday.
-UBS Group cut their target price on NetApp from $91.00 to $78.00 and set a “neutral” rating on the stock in a research note on Friday, July 29th.
-Cowen cut their target price on NetApp to $85.00 in a research note on Friday, May 27th.
-Deutsche Bank Aktiengesellschaft raised NetApp from a “hold” rating to a “buy” rating and cut their target price for the stock from $90.00 to $84.00 in a research note on Tuesday, June 14th.
-Finally, JPMorgan Chase & Co. lowered their price target on NetApp from $100.00 to $85.00 and set an “overweight” rating on the stock in a report on Thursday, July 14th.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and fourteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, NetApp currently has an average rating of “Moderate Buy” and a consensus price target of $91.80.
+NTAP has been the topic of several recent analyst reports.
+Raymond James upped their price target on shares of NetApp from $94.00 to $105.00 in a report on Thursday.
+Barclays upped their price target on shares of NetApp from $88.00 to $95.00 and gave the company an “overweight” rating in a report on Thursday.
+Evercore ISI upped their price target on shares of NetApp to $78.00 in a report on Tuesday.
+Morgan Stanley cut their price target on shares of NetApp from $91.00 to $88.00 and set an “equal weight” rating on the stock in a report on Thursday, June 2nd.
+Finally, StockNews.com raised shares of NetApp from a “hold” rating to a “buy” rating in a report on Friday, July 15th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $91.80.

 NetApp Company Profile